Our first time in Barcelona was an absolute blast!

 One of those major “gems” is undoubtedly the Barcelona Cathedral.
 It’s beauty can be admired from benches out front.

-There is also a small outdoor market on that street and a general good vibe all around.
+There is also a small outdoor market on that street and a generally good vibe all around.

 I could probably spend an entire day just roaming and exploring the Barrio Gotica.